What are the top garden trends 2019?

 Almost 70% of British gardeners buy food for provide homes for wildlife within their gardens.

-Birds, insects, bees and more are all an important part of our ecosystems so make it your mission to do what you can to provide for your furry, winged neighbours this season.
+Birds, insects, bees and more are all an important part of our ecosystems so make it your mission to do what you can to provide for your furry, winged neighbours this season and encourage more birds into your garden.

 Installing a bird box is amongst one of the easiest ways – plus they look lovely.